salbybba/cse15l-lab-reports/lab-report-4-week-8.md

 ![](snippet1-fail2.png)

-I think this would be an easy problem to fix because I think the problem just has to do with identifying the backticks in the markdown file.
-Since the link to url.com wasn't hyperlinked in the VSCode Preview, then it should not be in the returned array.
-A simple method to identify where the backticks are should fix the issue.

 **Results of `testSnippet2()`**

 JUnit output that shows `testSnippet2()` failing:

 ![](snippet2-fail2.png)

-To fix this issue I could add a method that counts the `[`, `]`, `(`, and `)` into my code.
-This would maybe be a longer implementation, but we have seen a similar method in the version of `markdown-parser` that we use in week 8's lab.

 **Results of `testSnippet3()`**

 JUnit output that shows `testSnippet3()` failing:

 ![](snippet2-fail2.png)

-This could be a simple fix.
-It would have to do with identfying a new line in the markdown file.
-If it is identified, it would be excluded from the returned output.